vkvam/fpipe/README.md

     print("Stream md5:", stream.meta(MD5Calculated).value)
     print("Stream size:", stream.meta(SizeCalculated).value)
 ```

+##### Subprocess script example
-*Stores original stream, calculates md5, encrypts, stores, calculates md5, decrypts and stores.
+*Stores original stream, calculates md5, encrypts using cli, stores, calculates md5, decrypts using cli and stores.
 Using flush_iter() we know all files have been completely read(), so MD5Calculated will be readable.*

 ```python
 from fpipe.file import ByteFile